Tropical Storm Bret (1993): Aftermath

 Venezuela's then-president Ramón José Velásquez held an emergency meeting to respond to the Bret's heavy damage.
 The president conveyed three days of national mourning due to the storm.
 About 1,400 workers and volunteers helped in rescue efforts after the mudslides struck Caracas and surrounding areas, assisted by Red Cross volunteers and 800 firefighters.
 Volunteers provided water and medicine to the affected, while workers emptied residual pools of water to mitigate the spread of disease.
 Storm victims were temporarily housed at the Fuerte Tiuna army base.
 Roads were quickly cleared of debris and mud, although many were not reopened initially due to the threat for additional mudslides.
 Within a week of the storm's passage, telephone service was largely repaired in Caracas and airline travel was restored.
 After the storm, the United Nations Development Programme (UNDP) provided US$50,000 in emergency spending, and UNICEF sent US$15,000 to buy oral rehydration salts.
 A Venezuelan radio station held a marathon to collect relief items, such as food or clothing.

 After the storm, the Nicaraguan government declared a state of disaster in the North and South Caribbean Coast Autonomous Regions, as well as Tisma in the Masaya Department.
 The government sheltered those made homeless in Bluefields along the Atlantic coast.
 Relief efforts were coordinated by the Comité Nacional de Emergencia to provide aid to the affected storm victims.
 Officials sent medical crews to the hardest hit areas.
 This was due to an increased potential for the spread of water-born diseases, the result of ongoing floods and damaged sanitation facilities.
 Meanwhile, planes flew overhead to determine the extent of damage.
 On August 18, the government requested international assistance to cope from the disaster.
 In response, the United Nations Office for the Coordination of Humanitarian Affairs and the UNDP sent US$70,000 in emergency aid, some of which to be used for fuel to transport medicine and food.
 The World Food Programme sent 72 tons of food and milk.
 The countries of Japan and the United States were the first to respond; the former provided $100,000, and the latter sent a Lockheed C-130 Hercules to distribute food.
 Switzerland later sent US$81,000 as a cash donation, while the European Economic Community sent US$227,000 worth of food and medicine.
 After Tropical Storm Gert struck in early September, various other countries sent additional money, food, medicine, and other goods.

 The government of Honduras used one helicopter to deliver relief goods to stranded residents on roofs.
 Persistent rainfall following Bret caused additional flooding and damage, and the damage total between Bret and subsequent Tropical Storm Gert totaled US$60 million in Honduras.
-Despite Bret's excessive death toll, the name was not retired following the season and was used again in the 1999 season.